spectrocloud/librarium/docs/docs-content/glossary-all.md

 ## Agent

-The Palette Agent bridges the information transfer between Palette SaaS and Palette management llane.
-The agent collects information such as metrics, workloads, and heartbeats and constantly updates to the mangement plane.
+The Palette Agent bridges the information transfer between Palette SaaS and Palette management plane.
+The agent collects information such as metrics, workloads, and heartbeats and constantly updates to the management plane.
 In addition to this, the agent is responsible for initiating and controlling Backup, OS-Patch, and Compliance Scan on the active cluster.